USS Orleck: Construction and commissioning

 Orleck was laid down by the Consolidated Steel Corporation at Orange, Texas, on 28 November 1944, launched on 12 May 1945, sponsored by Mrs. Joseph Orleck, widow of Lieutenant Orleck, and commissioned on 15 September 1945.
 Her original cost was US$6,313,000.

 Service history

 United States Navy (1945–1982)

 On 14 November 1947, Orleck collided with the submarine USS Bugara (SS-331) while Bugara was making a submerged practice attack against her in the Pacific Ocean off Southern California.

-Orleck operated with the United States Seventh Fleet in support of United Nations forces during the Korean War.

-Orleck underwent an extensive FRAM I overhaul in 1962.
+Orleck operated with the United States Seventh Fleet in support of United Nations forces during the Korean War, then it underwent an extensive FRAM I overhaul in 1962.
 On 7 June 1965, Orleck assisted in the recovery of the Gemini IV space capsule.

 During the Vietnam War, Orleck served as plane guard for aircraft carriers on "Yankee Station" in the Gulf of Tonkin, participated in "Operation Sea Dragon", patrolled on search and rescue duties, and carried out naval gunfire support missions.

 Orleck was decommissioned on 1 October 1982 and stricken from the Naval Vessel Register on 6 August 1987.